darkreader/darkreader/SECURITY.md

 # Security Policy

-Any security vulnerabilities discovered in Dark Reader will be fixed as soon as possible with as minimal impact as possible when reported.
+Any security vulnerability discovered in Dark Reader will be fixed as soon as possible with as minimal impact as possible when reported.

-Please ensure that you are always running the [latest version available](https://github.com/darkreader/darkreader/releases).
+Please ensure you are always running the [latest version available](https://github.com/darkreader/darkreader/releases).

 Some web browser extension stores may have an older version currently published.